Updated Mar 21 2023

 The Christmas atmosphere that is already felt during the first days of the month of December, together with the charm of this fantastic medieval market that sweeps through the historical streets of the already beautiful city of Vic, makes the Medieval Fair an ideal event to enjoy as a day trip with the family, a group of friends or as a couple.

-Vic’s Medieval Market, which this year in 2021 is celebrated from the 4th to the 8th December, reaches its 26th edition, and so becomes one of the oldest and most traditional medieval fairs and markets in Catalonia.
+Vic’s Medieval Market, which this year in 2023 is celebrated from the XX to the XX December, reaches its 27th edition, and so becomes one of the oldest and most traditional medieval fairs and markets in Catalonia.
 During these days, the entire old town of Vic is decked out in all its finery to become a traditional medieval town.

 If, before the early arrival of Christmas, you need to buy a Christmas gift, it goes without saying that Vic’s Medieval Market is the right place for it.
 And in the more than 200 craft stands that participate, you can find all kinds of gift items and, of course, many of them original and ideal as a Christmas or Three Kings Day gift.